thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/probability_basics.md

 `python3 probability_math.py`{{execute}}

-Representing odds can be helpful way to express probabilities, especially when you are forming your own beliefs.
+Representing odds can be helpful alternative way to express probabilities.
 To convert an odds `O(X)` to a probability `P(X)`, you can use this formula:

 ```
 P(X) = O(X) / (1.0 + O(X))